-Suitable container Recommended storage temperature: 4 - 8 °C Packaging as recommended by manufacturer.
-Check all containers are clearly labelled and free from leaks.
-Storage incompatibility Substances sensitive to light. for multifunctional acrylates: Avoid exposure to free radical initiators (peroxides, persulfates), iron, rust, oxidisers, and strong acids and strong bases.
+Suitable container Recommended storage temperature: 4 - 23 °C • Metal can or drum • Packaging as recommended by manufacturer. • Check all containers are clearly labelled and free from leaks.
+Storage incompatibility for multifunctional acrylates: Avoid exposure to free radical initiators (peroxides, persulfates), iron, rust, oxidisers, and strong acids and strong bases.
 Avoid heat, flame, sunlight, X-rays or ultra-violet radiation.
 Storage beyond expiration date, may initiate polymerisation.
 Polymerisation of large quantities may be violent (even explosive) Hazard categories in accordance with Regulation (EC) No 2012/18/EU (Seveso III) Not Available Qualifying quantity (tonnes) of dangerous substances as referred to in Article 3(10) for the application of Not Available